cycle4passion/layerchart/docs/src/routes/docs/getting-started/+page.md

 LayerChart can be used standlone, or integrates nicely with other frameworks and design systems.

-There is built in first class support for <A href="https://tailwindcss.com/" target="_blank">tailwindcss 4</A>, but this is completely optional and also works seamlessly with regular CSS and inline styles.
+Provides built-in first class support for <A href="https://tailwindcss.com/" target="_blank">tailwindcss 4</A>, but is completely optional and also works seamlessly with regular CSS and inline styles.

 <Steps>
 	{#snippet step1Title()}